nlohmann/json/README.md

 )"_json;
 ```

 Note that without appending the `_json` suffix, the passed string literal is not parsed, but just used as JSON string value.
-That is, `json j = "{ \"happy\": true, \"pi\": 3.141 }"` would just store the string `"{ "happy": true, "pi": 3.141 }"` rather than parsing the acutal object.
+That is, `json j = "{ \"happy\": true, \"pi\": 3.141 }"` would just store the string `"{ "happy": true, "pi": 3.141 }"` rather than parsing the actual object.

 The above example can also be expressed explicitly using `json::parse()`: